Thomas Deichmann: Bosnia

 Deichmann received international attention when his article on the civil war in the former Yugoslavia (first in German, then in English and other languages), "The picture that fooled the world", was published by British magazine LM, in February 1997, claiming that a frequently published image from August 1992 was faked.
 He claimed that the ITN footage, created in front of Trnopolje concentration camp, featuring prominently group of emaciated Bosnian Muslim men prisoners, and among them Fikret Alić, standing behind a barbed wire fence, was deliberately staged to portray a Nazi-style extermination camp, that the British reporters from ITN, Penny Marshall and Ian Williams, had actually stood inside a compound surrounded by a barbed wire fence and from there filmed their famous pictures, and went on to allege: "It was not a prison, and certainly not a 'concentration camp', but a collection center for refugees, many of whom went there seeking safety and could leave again if they wished".
-However, an examination of the substance of this case by a professor David Campbell of cultural and political geography at Durham University showed that the key claims made by Deichmann and LM are "erroneous and flawed".
+However, an examination of the substance of this case by David Campbell, a professor of cultural and political geography at Durham University, showed that the key claims made by Deichmann and LM are "erroneous and flawed".

 In February 2000, the publishers of LM, Informinc (LM) Ltd., were sued for libel by ITN at the British High Court in London.
 At the beginning of his summation, High Court Judge Morland defined what the libel case was about: “Members of the jury, you may well think that in a democratic society it is vital that journalists are fearless, investigative reporters.
 It is, you may well think, of the utmost importance that they are accurate and fair reporters.
 It is right that one journalist, if he considers that another journalist has been inaccurate, unfair and misleading, should say so.
 But this case, you may think, is not about whether Penny Marshall and Ian Williams have been inaccurate, unfair or misleading; the nub of this case is whether the defendants have established that Penny Marshall and Ian Williams have deliberately – I emphasize that word, 'deliberately’ – compiled misleading television footage.’”
 LM could not prove such a deliberate mistake and lost the case.
 In March 2000 the magazine was forced to close, after defendants failed to present any evidence in their defense.
 Reporters Penny Marshall and Ian Williams were each awarded £150,000 over the LM story and the magazine was ordered to pay £75,000 for libelling ITN in a February 1997 article.